Invest in kubé

 kubé is proud to announce that we are selling securities/investments to only accredited investors, at this time, through Regulation Rule of 506(c).
 All investment contracts are reviewed by our securities business attorney.
 If you have any further questions, feel free to contact us using the form below.
 We are very intentional about attracting the right values-aligned investors so please be sure to read about our regenerative business model which highlights our strong values.

-Our purpose is to create an ethnically inclusive, food-justice and health economy by producing the most authentic and BEST TASTING, non-dairy, raw coconut ice cream without chemical preservatives.
+Our purpose is to create an ethnically inclusive, food-justice and health economy by producing the most authentic and BEST TASTING, non-dairy, fresh-pressed coconut ice cream without chemical preservatives.

 Regenerative Business Model